Rick Stein in Palermo

 IS RICK STEIN A “DRUNK CHEF”?

-Surfing the web, I realised that Rick’s haters think he is a drunk man.
+Surfing the web, I realised that Rick Stein’s haters accuse him of being a drunk man.
 If they say so, it’s probably because on the screen you always see Rick sipping wine.
 In Italy that is not being drunk, it means being an Italian chef.
 Ask an Italian how to cook whatever dish, you know what he will reply? “pour me a glass of wine and I will show you”.
 Let me tell you one more thing.
-We actually had the feeling that Rick Stein looks a bit childish on the screen, whereas, in presence, he seems to be much more charismatic, elegant and self confident.
+We actually had the feeling that Rick Stein looks a bit childish on the screen, whereas, in presence, he is much more charismatic, elegant and self confident.
 Well…I spent only three days with him, so, this is just my impression.

 When the Palermo episode was released, I became a superstar in my own town!
 Ehhehe!
 How fun!
 I couldn’t expect such a thing!
-English and Australian tourists were stopping me in the streets “I know you, you were in Rick Stein’s show, Marco right?
+English and Australian tourists were stopping me in the streets “I know you, you were in Rick Stein’s show in Palermo, Marco right?
 Can we have a picture together?”.
 You cannot imagine how hard being a celebrity is!
 Ehehhehe! 🙂 only I and Rick can understand this!
-Ehhehe!
+Ehhehe! just kidding!

 SPECIAL THANKS TO…

 Rick Stein’s show had a fabulous impact on the way British and Australians see Sicily.
-You can’t imagine how many people emailed us saying that they had decided to come to Sicily because of Rick’s episode in Palermo.
+You can’t imagine how many people emailed us saying that they had decided to come to Sicily after watching Rick’s episode in Palermo.
 It’s so impressive to see how a TV show can hijack travel destinations.
 This is one of the reasons why we always help TV productions shooting in Sicily.

-But the most important reason is that it gives you the chance to meet special people, like Rick, David, Arezoo and all the BBC2 crew.
-On behalf of all Sicilians, Thanks guys! you all deserved Streaty Food Passport 😉
+But the most important benefit of working with TV productions is that it gives you the chance to meet special people, like Rick, David, Arezoo and all the BBC2 crew.
+On behalf of all Sicilians, Thank you guys!